PLN-team/PLNmodels/cran-comments.md

 ## Resubmission 2

-This is second a resubmission.
+This is a second resubmission.
 In this version we

-- include nlopt via nloptr for portability
+- include NLopt via nloptr for portability
-- corrected bugs in PLNLDA
+- corrected several bugs
 - boosted code coverage with more tests

-## Resubmission
+## Resubmission 1

 This is a resubmission.
 In this version I have